josep fadó

 tenor

-With a well-established and highly prestigious career, Josep Fadó has become one of the indispensable singers in Spanish operatic seasons.
-Born in Mataró (Barcelona), at the age of seven, he became a part of the Choir School of Santa Anna-Pueri Cantores in his hometown.
-He initiated his studies in music, solfege, piano, and violin under the tutelage of Albert Nieto.
-Later on, he embarked on vocal training at the Liceu Conservatory of Barcelona, where he continued until attaining the Higher Degree from the Superior Conservatory of Music of Barcelona.
-He received instruction from Francisco Lázaro, Aldo Danieli, Bonaldo Giaiotti, Ana Luisa Chova, and Carlos Chausson.
+With a well-established and prestigious career, Josep Fadó has become one of the indispensable singers in the opera seasons of Spain.
+Born in Mataró (Barcelona), he starts his studies in music, solfeggio, piano, and violin with Albert Nieto.
+Later on, he begins his studies in singing at the Liceu Conservatory in Barcelona, where he continues until obtaining the Superior Degree from the Conservatory of Music in Barcelona.

-Fadó collaborates with conductors such as Gustavo Gimeno, Daniele Callegari, Stefano Ranzani, Guido Mancusi, Miguel Roa, Ernst Märzendofer, Antoni Ros Marbà, Friedrich Haider, Miguel Ángel Gómez Martínez, Yves Abel, Nello Santi, Josep Caballé, Giovanni Di Stefano, Maurizio Benini, Sebastian Weigle, Michael Boder, Renato Palumbo, Josep Pons, Riccardo Zanetti, and Christopher Franklin, among others.
+He has collaborated under the baton of conductors such as Gustavo Gimeno, Daniele Callegari, Stefano Ranzani, Guido Mancusi, Ernst Märzendofer, Miguel Ángel Gómez Martínez, Yves Abel, Nello Santi, Josep Caballé, Giovanni Di Stefano, Maurizio Benini, Sebastian Weigle, Michael Boder, Renato Palumbo, Josep Pons, Riccardo Zanetti, and Christopher Franklin, among others.

 Website Josep Fadó

-Fadó collaborates with conductors such as Gustavo Gimeno, Daniele Callegari, Stefano Ranzani, Guido Mancusi, Miguel Roa, Ernst Märzendofer, Antoni Ros Marbà, Friedrich Haider, Miguel Ángel Gómez Martínez, Yves Abel, Nello Santi, Josep Caballé, Giovanni Di Stefano, Maurizio Benini, Sebastian Weigle, Michael Boder, Renato Palumbo, Josep Pons, Riccardo Zanetti, and Christopher Franklin, among others.
+He has collaborated under the baton of conductors such as Gustavo Gimeno, Daniele Callegari, Stefano Ranzani, Guido Mancusi, Ernst Märzendofer, Miguel Ángel Gómez Martínez, Yves Abel, Nello Santi, Josep Caballé, Giovanni Di Stefano, Maurizio Benini, Sebastian Weigle, Michael Boder, Renato Palumbo, Josep Pons, Riccardo Zanetti, and Christopher Franklin, among others.

 Website Josep Fadó